-What promotes a happy life?
-Ancient Greek philosophers like Epicurus, Plato, and Aristotle voiced opinions about it, and the recent field of psychology called Positive Psychology, initiated by Martin Seligman, shows its debt to these ancient thinkers and others.
+Ancient Greek philosophers like Epicurus, Plato, and Aristotle voiced opinions about what makes a a life worth living, and the recent field of psychology called Positive Psychology, initiated by Martin Seligman, shows its debt to these ancient thinkers and others.
 Buddha's keys to proper living include elimination of stress and suffering, retaining happiness by attuning well to Nirvanaland.
 He came up with the Gentle Middle Way to systematise an all-round approach in the life-long art of living.

-To aim for a happy life and to aim for a good life may be a bit different, depending on the circumstances. better and the meanings we put into words like "good", for example.
+To aim for a happy life and to aim for a good life may be a bit different, depending on the circumstances and the meanings we put into words like "good", for example.

 In India of old, the Panchatantra fables were formed to help princes in dealing with difficult problems by knowledge of ways of the world.
-Animals in it are used to describe and typify common human problems to assist in realistic coping of quite lasting value, and they talk a lot (Rajan 1995:300 ff).
+Animals in it are used to describe and typify common human problems to assist in realistic coping of quite lasting value, and they talk a lot (Olivelle 1995).

 "It is not the king that loses prestige by sleeping here, it is the place that gains it."